my-dish/dish/README.md

 Source codes is compressed by webpack.
 If you don't want to include the css in js, you can uncomment `extract-text-webpack-plugin` in `webpack.production.config.js`.

+## npm run flow
+Check a type in your code.

 ## Tools
 - webpack
   - webpack-dev-server